JonmarCorpuz/SecondBrain/Technology Solution - VPN.md

 ## Remote Access VPN

-A remote access VPN is a type of VPN that enables users to connect to a private network securely from a remote location through the Internet
+A remote access VPN is a type of VPN that enables devices to connect to a private network securely from a remote location through the Internet

 * Usually used to establish a connection between a personal device and a VPN server
 * Encrypts data sent and received through a personal device
+* Typically uses TLS
+* Requires a VPN client software to be installed on end devices in order for them to be able to form secure tunnels to one of the organization's routers or firewalls that's acting as a TLS server
+* Provides service to the one end device that the VPN client software is installed on
+* Typically used to provide on-demand access for end devices that want to securely access company resources while connected to a network that isn't secure

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)